pivotal/docs-tap/api-auto-registration/configuration.hbs.md

     logging_profile            production                                    string   Logging profile for controller.
 If set to development, use console logging with full stack traces, else use JSON logging.
     ```

-3. Create `api-auto-registration-values.yaml` if you installed API Auto Registration package on its own,
+3. Create `api-auto-registration-values.yaml` if you installed the API Auto Registration package on its own.
-4. or update the tap-values.yaml if you used a package to install.
+4. Update the tap-values.yaml if you used a package to install.

     A `api-auto-registration-values.yaml` file might contain the following: